-Add a few tofu cubes to the cornmeal mixture and gently toss until they're very well coated.
+Add a few tofu cubes to the cornmeal mixture and gently toss until they're very well coated on all sides.

 When the oil is hot, add the tofu cubes to skillet in a single layer.
 Only add as many as you can fit without crowding.

 Cook the tofu until lightly browned and crisp on bottoms, about 4-5 minutes.
 Flip and repeat on opposite sides.